Restarting Frank-Wolfe: Faster Rates Under H\"olderian Error Bounds: One shot application of the Fractional Away-step Frank Wolfe

 \section{One shot application of the Fractional Away-step Frank Wolfe}

-Running once Fractional Away-step Frank-Wolfe with a large value of $\gamma$ allows to find an approximate minimizer with the desired precision.
-The following lemma explains the rate of convergence.
+Fractional Away-step Frank-Wolfe output a point $x_t\in\mathcal{C}$ s.t. $w(x_t) \leq e^{-\gamma}w_0$.
+Hence, running once Fractional Away-step Frank-Wolfe with a large value of $\gamma$ allows finding an approximate minimizer with the desired precision.
+The following lemma proves a sublinear $\mathcal{O}(1/T)$ convergence rate which corresponds to the convergence rate of the Frank-Wolfe algorithm.
 Importantly the rate does not depend on $r$.
 Hence there is no hope of observing linear convergence for the strongly convex case.

 \begin{lemma} Let $f$ be a smooth convex function, $\epsilon > 0$ be a target accuracy, and $x_0 \in \mathcal{C}$ be an initial point.
 Then for any $\gamma > \ln \frac{w(x_0)}{ \epsilon}$, Algorithm \ref{alg:frac-AFW} satisfies: